David F. Guertin, Jr.

 As part of his commitment to conservation, David became the Development Director for the Aquidneck Land Trust (representing Portsmouth, Middletown, and Newport, RI), a nationally-respected land preservation organization.
 Responsible for both a multi-faceted annual giving program and co-managing a $20 million Campaign for Living Land, David restructured his development staff, managed a record-breaking annual appeal, launched the organization's planned giving program, and secured funds for the campaign's land acquisition projects to include the Sakonnet Greenway Trail.

-David currently serves as the Charter Consultant for CU Yacht Charters, a division of Crew Unlimited in Fort Lauderdale and Newport.
+David currently serves as a Charter Consultant for Bluewater, www.bluewateryachting.com, in Fort Lauderdale and Newport.
 In this capacity, David is responsible for connecting discerning clients with luxury power and sailing yachts for charter vacations in the most exotic destinations and cruising grounds worldwide.

 David was raised in Bristol, Rhode Island and graduated from Rhode Island College with a B.A. in Political Science.
-He owns a home built in 1740 in the historic Point neighborhood of Newport, Rhode Island, and shares a home in Fairfield, CT with his fiancé, Deirdre Murty and four children who attend Greens Farms Academy.
-David and Deirdre also share a home in Fort Lauderdale, Florida where David serves on the Allocation Committee of the Town of Palm Beach United Way.
+He owns a home built in 1740 in the historic Point neighborhood of Newport, Rhode Island, and shares a home in Fairfield, CT with his fiancé, Deirdre Murty and four children.
+David and Deirdre also share a home in Fort Lauderdale, Florida where David has served on the Allocation Committee of the Town of Palm Beach United Way.